learn-academy-2023-charlie/treasure-hunt-RodCato/README.md

 ### 🤔 Remember

-- Pseudocode!!
+- Pseudo code!!
 - Ask clarifying questions

 ### 📚 User Stories

 ### Layout
--App.js: logic (container) maintain all the data, variables, functions to pass to other components.
+- App.js: logic (container) maintain all the data, variables, functions to pass to other components.
--Square.js: display (presentational) - shows how to send the component back to the user interface.
+- Square.js: display (presentational) - shows how to send the component back to the user interface.
 - use console.log() or reference data to display on user interface.

-- As a user, I can see a page with a three by three grid board game with a question mark in each square.
+- ✅ As a user, I can see a page with a three by three grid board game with a question mark in each square.
   -branch: Board
   -known: 9 question marks and a square
   -return: 3x3 grid with question marks